-Denver Animal Protection delivers the Community Engagement program locally to build humane communities using innovative strategies and fresh approaches designed to extend the reach of animal services, resources and information to underserved areas.
-Community Engagement serves people and animals in Denver’s 80219 and 80204 zip codes through proactive door-to-door outreach, community events and a consistent presence in the neighborhood.
-Families in these communities face many barriers to accessing important services for the animals they love, and 84 percent of these animals have never seen a veterinarian.
-This approach allows us to reach those in our community who have the least access to information and services, improving quality of life for both animals and people.
-In collaboration with our partners Dumb Friends League and Solutions, we provide free spay/neuter surgery, vaccines, information and resources.
+Denver Animal Protection delivers the Community Engagement program locally to build safer, more humane communities using innovative strategies and fresh approaches designed to extend the reach of animal services, resources, and information to underserved areas.
+Through proactive, door-to-door outreach, community events, and a consistent presence in the neighborhood, DAP helps families who face many barriers to accessing important services for the animals they love — and 84 percent of these animals have never seen a veterinarian.

 Volunteer to help our outreach team in the community.
 We have a variety of volunteer positions from field work with our clients to helping transport animals to surgery appointments.
 Volunteers can even help from their homes completing help with data entry to track this amazing community engagement and support program.
 Your generosity will help save lives!